pnppl1/apr25_bde_int_supply/README.md

 #### Step 2 : Data Modelling (Done)
 Organizing the data into a relational database using Postgresql and Docker.
 We implement a schema regarding our Diagram and insert the tables given our scraped data.

-#### Step 3 : Data Consumption (Work in Progress)
+#### Step 3 : Data Consumption (Done)
-Performing a sentiment analysis using Machine Learninig and produce a Dashboard displaying the different ratings of the companies.
+Performing a sentiment analysis with VADER, TextBlob and BERT and produce a Dashboard displaying the different ratings of the companies.

-#### Step 4 : Deployment
+#### Step 4 : Deployment (Done)
-We will create an API.
+Recovering the work of Data Scientist to make an API of the best performing and leightweight model.
+Couple the API with Dash to have a "report" of the company.
+Dockerizing all the project.

+Docker container is accessible with:
+    ```docker build -t reviews_scraping .
+        docker run -d -p 8081:8081 reviews_scraping```

-#### Step 5 : Automation
+#### Step 5 : Automation (In progress)
 We will automate the steps creating a Pipeline.